Seoul court orders Japan to compensate 12 Korean sex slaves

 Seoul court orders Japan to compensate 12 Korean sex slavesNew

 SEOUL, South Korea (AP) — A South Korean court has ordered Japan to financially compensate 12 South Korean women forced to work as sex slaves for Japanese troops during World War II.
-Japan immediately protested the ruling to South Korea’s ambassador to Japan.
-Tokyo maintain that all wartime compensation issues were resolved under a 1965 treaty that normalized their ties.
-Observers say it is unlikely to pay.
-The Seoul Central District Court ruled the Japanese government must give $91,360 each to the women who sued.
-The verdict will likely rekindle animosities between the countries.
+The landmark ruling is set to rekindle animosities between the Asian neighbors.
+Japan immediately protested by summoning the South Korea’s ambassador in Tokyo.
+Japan maintains that all wartime compensation issues were resolved under a 1965 treaty that normalized their ties.
+Observers say it is unlikely Japan will comply with the Seoul Central District Court, which ruled the Japanese government must give $91,360 each to the women who sued.
+Seven of the 12 women died while waiting for the ruling.